grille guard vs bull bar

 They are mounted to the front end of the vehicle and wrapped around the front end of your bumper or hood as a layer of protection.

-Its steel bar allows it to be used for cosmetic reasons and so if you desire a brush guard just for the style-appearance purpose and you have enough money to get one installed, go for it.
+Its steel bar allows it to be used for cosmetic reasons, so if you desire a brush guard just for style-appearance purposes and you have enough money to get one installed, go for it.

-It will serve the cosmetic purpose and also give you front-end protection when you least expect it.
-Even with these advantages, the Brush guard comes with its cons too.
+It will serve a cosmetic purpose and also give you front-end protection when you least expect it.
+Even with these advantages, the brush guard comes with its cons too.

 The major and obvious difference between a bull bar and a brush guard is that a bull bar only protects the center of your vehicle’s front end.